lamyj/sycomore/README.md

 # Sycomore &mdash; an MRI simulation toolkit

-Sycomore is an MRI simulation toolkit providing Bloch simulation, Extended Phase Graphs (EPG) (both regular and discrete), and Configuration Models.
+Sycomore is an MRI simulation toolkit providing Bloch simulation, Extended Phase Graphs (EPG) (both regular and discrete, including 3D), and Configuration Models.
 Sycomore is a Python packge in which all computationnaly-intensive operations are run by a C++ backend, providing a very fast runtime and further acceleration through [OpenMP](https://www.openmp.org/).

 ## Installation